ridge/tectonic-redocly/api/rks/rks-overview.md

 ﻿# Ridge Kubernetes Service API Overview
 The [RKS](https://www.ridge.co/kubernetes) API is used to create, manage, and monitor Kubernetes clusters.
 The API includes functions for:
--  **Node Presets**  - This is a list (read-only) of suggested configurations of the worker nodes of the cluster.
-Alternatively, you can explicitly specify the minimal CPU, memory and storage requirements.
 -  **Clusters**  - When you create a cluster you will specify at least one pool of worker nodes, and optional location and conformity constraints.
 -  **Node Pools**- When you create a worker node pool you specify the CPU, memory and storage requirements or a node preset.
 In addition, you specify the desired number of nodes and you may optionally specify Kubernetes labels and taints.
 You may modify the desired number of nodes.
 -  **Nodes**  - The API provides a view of the nodes that were created and allows you to delete a node that is no longer desirable.